What You Should Know About Social Security Full Retirement Age

 Delaying Social Security Retirement Benefits

 If you delay retiring, your Social Security retirement benefits will increase.
-For each year you postpone claiming benefits — up to age 70 — you’ll receive an additional 8 percent annually if you were born in 1943 or later.
-That percentage goes down if you were born before 1943 and ends up at 3 percent if you were born between 1917 and 1924.
+For each year you postpone claiming benefits — up to age 70 — you’ll receive an additional 8% annually.

 Claiming Social Security Spousal Benefits

 Even if you’ve never worked, you can get benefits if your spouse is already receiving them.
 The amount you can get is reduced if you claim benefits before your full retirement age.
 The most you can receive at full retirement age is half the amount of your spouse’s full benefit.